SpringerPE/ansible-bigiplb-boshrelease/README.md

 number of the instances of the job changes, they will be added or removed from the F5 pool.

+Note that irules will be deleted only if they have a content, in the same way they were created: an irule without content means just a reference (it will not be created/deleted), but if it includes a content, it is assumed that it has to be managed here.

 Deleting a deployment requires a special consideration, if you do it directly, the F5 will keep the VIP and pool configuration (empty).
 In order